CPAN-Security/security.metacpan.org/docs/charter.md

 ## Responsibilities and Mandates

-While the _CPANSec_ has no formal mandate or responsibilities, it may still seek and accept public statements of support or acknowledgement from the following relevant community stakeholders.
+While the _CPANSec_ has no formal mandate or responsibilities, it may still seek and accept public statements of support, acknowledgement or formal mandates from the following relevant community stakeholders.
-In addition, the _CPANSec_ may ask for formal mandates from _delegating authorities_ (DA):

-- The Perl Steering Council (DA)
+- The Perl Steering Council
-- The PAUSE team (DA)
+- The PAUSE team
-- The MetaCPAN team (DA)
+- The MetaCPAN team
-- The Perl Security list (DA)
+- The Perl Security list
 - Perl NOC
 - The Perl Modules list
 - The CPAN Workers list